HillaryDanan/abstraction-intelligence/README.md

 Not symbols alone.
 Not composition alone.
 Their **mutual refinement through iteration**.

 **Scoping the claim:** Non-abstractive processing exists—pure reactive systems with stimulus-response mappings but no symbol formation (thermostats, tropisms, basic reflexes).
-The framework’s load-bearing element is not “abstraction” as a label, but the *composition hierarchy* and its predicted dissociations.
+The framework's load-bearing element is not "abstraction" as a label, but the *composition hierarchy* and its predicted dissociations.
 The claim: 3c-3d requires something beyond pattern matching.
-That’s testable independent of terminology.
+That's testable independent of terminology.

 **Biological grounding:** Neurochemical systems appear to implement compositional self-state abstraction—factorized dimensions (serotonin, dopamine, norepinephrine, GLP-1) that combine with world-state to produce context-appropriate behavior (see [Paper 18](papers/mind_body_neurochemistry.md)).
 This provides biological evidence that intelligent systems represent internal state compositionally, not as holistic snapshots.